Jack-Hastings/PnET/setup.md

 `"cwd": "C:\\Program Files\\mingw-w64\\x86_64-8.1.0-posix-seh-rt_v6-rev0\\mingw64\\bin"`
 11. Under `"Args:`, replace `${file}` with `${workspaceFolder}\\pnet_linux\\*.cpp` to tell vscode to build all .cpp files in the pnet_linux folder. [note to self: there must be a more generic way to include the pnet_linux in the workspace or paths.]
 12. Also under `Args:`, modify the line that says `${fileDirname}\\${fileBasenameNoExtension}.exe` to say `${fileDirname}\\pnet_executable.exe` to compile the pnet_executable.
 You can name the executable whatever you want.
 13. If under `Configure Default Build Task...` you are given the option to `Create a new tasks.json file from a template`, select this to open a tasks.json.
-In the pnet github repository there is a folder called `vscode_config_example`.
-Copy this tasks.json file to replace the one in vscode.
+In the pnet github repository there is a folder called `.vscode`.
+Copy the tasks.json file to replace the one in vscode.
 Change command and cwd to point towards your compiler (see step 10)

 ### Compiling and executing
 Any time the PnET code or input files are change, we have to compile a new executable program.
 The section below will step through compiling from VScode or from the the shell.
+1. In VScode, use the left-hand *Explorer* pannel to navigate into  ~/Pnet_linux and open **PnET_main.cpp**
-1. In VScode, click `Terminal`, and then click `Run Build Task...` Alternatively, just press `Ctrl+Shift+B`.
+2. click `Terminal`, and then click `Run Build Task...` Alternatively, just press `Ctrl+Shift+B`.
-2. To run the model, there are several options.
+3. To run the model, there are several options.
 In the shell navigate into the `~pnet-master/pnet_linux` folder and type the command, `./pnet_executable` to run the compiled model.
 Or, with old-fashioned mouse clicking, go to the `~pnet-master/pnet_linux`folder.
 You would see the `pnet_executable.exe` file.
 You can click on this to run the program.
 [Note to self: is there way to run the model GUI style from VScode?
 Some extension?]
-3. Go look in `~/pnet-master/results/site`.
+4. Go look in `~/pnet-master/results/site`.
 You should see the generated output csv files.

 ##### A note on compiling from the shell
 We could also easily compile from the shell: